programminghistorian/ph-submissions/lessons/clustering-with-scikit-learn-in-python.md

 |Anacreontea|-0.494047|-0.983409|
 |Aristophanes|-0.011597|0.726868|

-If we now apply a k-means clustering on the normalized dataset, we get the following result:
+If we now apply a k-means clustering on the standardized dataset, we get the following result:

-{% include figure.html filename="clustering-with-sklearn-in-python-fig3.png" caption="Figure 3: Using k-means clustering on the normalized dataset." %}
+{% include figure.html filename="clustering-with-sklearn-in-python-fig3.png" caption="Figure 3: Using k-means clustering on the standardized dataset." %}

 As you can see, changing the number of words now has a less significant influence on the clustering.
-In our example, working with the normalized dataset results in a more appropriate clustering of the data since the `known_works` feature would otherwise lose much of its value for the overall analysis.
+In our example, working with the standardized dataset results in a more appropriate clustering of the data since the `known_works` feature would otherwise lose much of its value for the overall analysis.

 # How Many Clusters Should I Choose?